Robustness of Brain Tumor Segmentation: Materials and Methods

 Here $\{.\}_{\text{scale}}$ denotes linear rescaling to $[0,1]$, $\abs{\scrib_i}$ is the area occupied by $i$th label, $\zeta$ is the assumed probability for a scribble being correct, and $k_\sigma$ and $k_{\rho_i}$ are Gaussians with standard deviation $\sigma$ in intensity space and adaptive standard deviation $\rho_i(\x) = \alpha \inf_{\y\in\scrib_i} \abs{\x - \y}$ in the spatial domain, respectively.
 The spatially adaptive standard deviation attenuates the influence of the intensity distribution from scribbles that are far away proportionally to the distance of $\x$ to the closest scribble location.
 Hence, we postprocess the segmentation masks of the deep learning models as follows: In a first step, we sample every eight voxel in the output mask to sparsify the data.
 Afterwards we incorporate this mask in the cost term of our semi-automatic approach and densify the segmentation.

-\section{Improving the Generalization Performance}
+\subsection{Improving the Generalization Performance}

 Overfitting is one of the major problems in training of deep neural networks.
 Typically, this issue is caused by a lack of training data in combination with complex models.
 Especially in the situation of medical image segmentation, the amount of data is rather limited.
 There are several approaches to relax this problem: Obviously, the most straight forward idea is to add more training data.
 However, this is typically a severe problem.
+Data augmentation is therefore often used to circumvent the lack of further data.
+In this approach, additional data is simulated by random rotations, intensity shifts, axis mirror flips, or the addition of noise distributions, for example.
+While almost all current methods use data augmentation, the simulation of different noise distributions is generally not used.
+In our opinion, this has two reasons: First, it is not possible to include every distortion that occurs.
+Although DNNs can handle the exact distortion they were trained on perfectly, they nevertheless show a strong generalization failure towards previously unseen variations \cite{geirhos2018generalisation}.
+However, the overfit to a specific dataset is reduced, so that although a better generalization can be achieved, the overall performance on the dataset drops slightly.
 Another possibility is to reduce the capacity of a model by reducing its size.
 Of course, it is also an option to regularize either the weights or the loss functions of a model.
-One more strategy is to include normalization layers: Recent work \cite{izmailov2018averaging} indicates that normalization layer lead to wider optima and therefore better generalization.\\ In the following, we discuss two approaches: The first one, octave convolutions \cite{chen2019drop}, addresses the reduction of weights in a neural network while not reducing its capacity.
+One more strategy is to include normalization layers: Recent work \cite{izmailov2018averaging} indicates that normalization layers lead to wider optima and therefore better generalization.\\ In the following, we discuss two approaches: The first one, octave convolutions \cite{chen2019drop}, addresses the reduction of weights in a neural network while not reducing its capacity.
 This advanced operator allows to exploit the mixture of frequencies inherent to each image.
 Second, we illustrate the stochastic weight averaging \cite{izmailov2018averaging} that enables the optimization algorithm to converge to wider and therefore better generalizing optima in the loss surface.

-\subsection{Octave Convolutions}
+\subsubsection{Octave Convolutions}